TcMenu/documentation/content/products/arduino-libraries/tc-menu.md

 * [Major code level differences between library versions]({{< relref "major-differences-between-library-versions.md" >}})
 * {{< library-overview >}}

+### Menu library for vendor environments using CMake (non Arduino)

+There are commercially available versions of our libraries that have been tuned to vendor provided environments such as ESP-IDF, STM32Cube and PicoSDK.
+With these you can purchase version with stronger testing and even indemnification, that do not need an Arduino or mbed environment present.
+The "standard" PicoSDK version is even open-soured, and all the libraries can build with the CMake build tool, the starting point for these builds is [CMake based library build](https://github.com/davetcc/tccLibSdk).
+Please contact us using the contact option in the menu or see the [consultancy and support options available](https://www.thecoderscorner.com/support-services/consultancy/).

 ### Specific for Java on Raspberry PI or embedded Linux

-We now build the designer application and embedCONTROL for the Raspberry PI, so not only can you make a Raspberry PI embedded application, you can even run designer and embedCONTROL on an RPI as well!
+We have tested the designer application and embedCONTROL on a Raspberry PI, so not only can you make a Raspberry PI embedded application, you can even run designer and embedCONTROL on an RPI as well!

 * [Creating an embedded Java menu application for RaspberryPI]({{< relref "menu-control-with-embedded-java.md" >}})
 * [Display menu on JavaFX/OpenJDK on Raspberry PI]({{< relref "tcmenu-openjfx-raspberrypi-plugin.md" >}})